hukaixuan19970627/yolov5_obb/README.md

 # Getting Started
 This repo is based on [yolov5](https://github.com/ultralytics/yolov5).

-Please see [GetStart.md](./docs/GetStart.md) for the Oriented Detection basic usage.
+And this repo has been rebuilt, Please see [GetStart.md](./docs/GetStart.md) for the Oriented Detection latest basic usage.

 ##  Acknowledgements